 Furthermore, the theories behind the diet need to be studied by having two different groups of participants in a study, one that participates in the diet and one that doesn’t, all with the same blood type.
 This will determine the effectiveness of the blood type diet.

-Another study in PLOS One maintained that the O blood type diet lowered serum triglycerides, consistent with other low-carbohydrate diets.
+maintained that the O blood type diet lowered serum triglycerides, consistent with other low-carbohydrate diets.
 The study didn’t find a link between the recommended diet and blood type, however.

 Despite the lack of evidence that blood type can determine a healthy diet for you, there are many studies on how your blood type can determine particular health conditions.